Recent Publication

 About

-Ganjavi’s translations of lickos, a syllabic poetry of South East Iran has appeared in Modern Poetry in Translation, and also in Asymptote.
-Ganjavi’s translations of high modernist, eco-poetry, and New York School English poetry into Persian have been published in several literary magazines such as NeveshtaNamomken and Zamaneh.
+Ganjavi’s translations of lickos, a syllabic poetry of Southeast Iran, have appeared in Modern Poetry in Translation and Asymptote.
+His translations of high modernist, eco-poetry, and New York School English poetry into Persian have been published in several literary magazines such as Neveshta, Namomken, and Zamaneh.
 He has also contributed a translation to “Shades of Truth: Iranian Short Fiction of the Fifth Generation in Translation” (Mannani, M & E. Dehnavi Eds., 2019).
-Between 2016 and 2019, Ganjavi edited and oversaw the publication of five little-known Persian novels from the 1930s and 1940s.
-These novels shed light on the origins of science fiction, detective fiction, and utopian fiction in Persian.

 —————————————————————————————————————